Table of Contents

 - Direct Coombs test may be weakly positive

 - RBC enzyme disorders like Glucose-6-phosphate or pyruvate kinase deficiency

 - RBC hemolysis secondary to drugs, sepsis, TORCH infection, Parvovirus B19 infection

 Treatment of Hemolytic Disease of the Newborn

 Fetal anemia is monitored in cases where FHD is detected.
 In-utero blood transfusion may be required repeatedly to treat the anemia.
 If there is evidence of fetal distress, then labor may have to be induced to prevent worsening of FHD.

-- Neonate may require frequent feeding as well as intravenous fluid replacement.
+- Neonate may require frequent feeding as well as an intravenous fluid replacement.

 - Exchange blood transfusion is indicated in severe hyperbilirubinemia to remove the excess bilirubin and antibodies.

 - Phototherapy helps to metabolize the excess bilirubin in the tissues.
 Care of the neonatal eyes is vital to prevent retinal damage during phototherapy.